moonbitlang/moonbit-course/course7/course_en.md

 }
 ```

-## Moonbite Checks
+## MoonBit Checks

-Moonbite checks whether a variable is modified, which can help avoid mistakes like forgetting to add an iteration condition in a loop.
+MoonBit checks whether a variable is modified, which can help avoid mistakes like forgetting to add an iteration condition in a loop.
 It also checks if the function's return value type matches the declared type, preventing incorrect type declarations.

 ## Mutable Data